Writing for the Debrief

 We haven't published fictional writing yet but would welcome it!

-Many people start with a feature piece.
-That allows exploration of a specific topic and your view and experience of it.
-But if it's up your street to gather news highlights from your country or region, the curated news approach would be great to explore.
+Many people start with a feature.
+A feature allows you to explore a specific topic, using your own perspective and lived experience.
+But if it's more up your street to gather news highlights from your country or region, you can explore the curated news approach instead.

 Working together